raft-tech/message_webhook_proxy/README.md

-# Raft Mattermost Bot Proxy
+# Message Webhook Proxy

-A Mattermost proxy that is deployable as a [Docker]() container to Heroku
+A Mattermost proxy that is deployable as a [Docker](https://www.docker.com/) container to Heroku

 ## Setting up
 Before you start, you will need to complete a few tasks.